-Logically, when faced with the differences in quality between different barrels, the buyer would taste the contents of each barrel, looking for the best one, until closing the deal for the bottled Sagardoa.
+Logically, given the differences in quality between one barrel and another, the buyer tasted the content of each kupela looking for the best wines, until closing the purchase deal for bottled Sagardoa.

-Later, those barrels that had not been chosen to be bottled were sold by the glass and served directly from the barrel, temporarily transforming the place where the cider was made into a cider house of the time.
+Later, those kupelas that had not been chosen to be bottled were sold in glasses served straight from the barrel, temporarily transforming the cellar into a cider house of the time.

-All this has faded into history.
-Today the cider house is perfectly equipped to serve quality Sagardoa to its customers throughout the year and according to their needs, but that tasting ritual has led to what we know today as the Txotx.
+All this became history.
+Today the cidery is perfectly equipped to serve quality Sagardoa to its customers throughout the year according to their needs, but that tasting ritual has led to what we know today as Txotx.

-Sagardoa is a yearly product: the one we drink each year from the end of January onwards is a beverage that has just been made, with the characteristics that the climate that year has given to the apple from which it comes.
-This lends our drink a special charm.
+The Sagardoa is a seasonal young product, so the one we drink every year from the end of January onwards is a drink that has just been born, with the characteristics that the climatic year has brought to the apple from which it comes.
+This gives our drink a special charm.

-From mid-January to the last day of April, Zapiain opens its doors every night except Sundays, and on Saturday also at midday.
-It is a unique atmosphere in which you can enjoy an exceptional meal with the new Sagardoa served directly from the barrel by the proprietor.
+From mid-January to the last day of April, Zapiain opens the doors of its cellar every night except Sunday, and also at noon on Saturday.
+There is a unique atmosphere where you can enjoy an exceptional meal with the new Sagardoa served directly from the kupela by the cidermaker himself.

-Dinner is eaten standing in the cider house itself, with the traditional dishes that accompany Sagardoa: salt cod omelette, fried salt cod, t-bone steak, cheeses and walnuts.
+You dine standing in the same cellar, with the traditional dishes that pair perfectly with the Sagardoa: cod omelette, fried cod, ribeye, cheese and nuts.